Top Online Psychiatric-Mental Health NP Programs

 How does a psychiatric-mental health (PMH) nurse differ from a registered nurse (RN)?
 According to the American Psychiatric Nurses Association (APNA), psychiatric-mental health nurses are RNs who have completed an advanced master’s (MSN) or doctoral degree (DNP) specializing in psychopharmacology and psychotherapy, earning them the title of APRN or advanced practice registered nurse.
-PMH-APRNs can provide mental health assessments and diagnoses and prescribe treatments and specialize in gerontology, substance abuse, or holistic, integrated nursing.
+PMH-APRNs can provide mental health assessments and prescribe treatments.
+They can specialize in gerontology, substance abuse, or holistic, integrated nursing.

 PMH-APRNs are expected to be in high demand due to decreased social stigma around mental health, expanded healthcare access, and stressful world events.
-According to Forbes, mental health awareness has become more normalized in 2019, thanks in part to celebrities and influencers sharing their struggles on social media.
+According to the American Psychological Association, mental health awareness has become more normalized in 2022, partly thanks to celebrities and influencers sharing their struggles on social media.

-Through all phases of assessment, diagnosis, and developing a care plan, psychiatric-mental health nurse practitioners take into account the environmental, lifestyle, and developmental factors of their patients and the practitioner-patient and practitioner-family relationships.
+Through all phases of assessment, diagnosis, and developing a care plan, psychiatric-mental health nurse practitioners consider their patients’ environmental, lifestyle, and developmental factors and the practitioner-patient and practitioner-family relationships.

 Aspiring psychiatric-mental health nurse practitioners may wish to earn a master of science in nursing (MSN), post-master’s certificate (PMC), or doctor of nursing practice (DNP).
-Over 95 percent of practicing nurse practitioners hold a graduate degree (AANP 2019).
-In the future, the DNP may become the standard requirement for nurse practitioners; however, this is not the case at this time.
+Over 95 percent of practicing nurse practitioners hold a graduate degree (AANP).
+For nearly a decade, nursing communities have called for DNP degrees to become the standard requirement for nurse practitioners; however, this is not the case as of 2022.

 As online nursing programs become more commonplace, there are many graduate programs for future PMHNPs to choose from.
-Programs are available in several states, and many allow students to enroll from other states throughout the nation.
+Programs are available in several states, and many allow students from other states throughout the nation to enroll.
 These online programs offer flexibility in learning with most coursework online, minimal campus visits, and practicums local to the student.

 Online PMHNP Program Rankings

 The online psychiatric-mental health NP programs listed here are ranked by a combination of cost, admissions flexibility, and program variety.
-This in-depth database comprises more than 700 online NP programs at the MSN, DNP, and post-master’s certificate levels, and represents what we believe to be a comprehensive list of online PMHNP programs entering the 2019-2020 school year.
+This in-depth database comprises 1,008 online NP programs at the MSN, DNP, and post-master’s certificate levels, and represents what we believe to be a comprehensive list of online PMHNP programs entering the 2022-2023 school year.
 For our purposes, a program must require no more than nine campus visits in total to qualify for inclusion as an online program.